 Scalability issues

 As the product offering grows and expands into new markets, managing product data directly in the eCommerce platform becomes inefficient and chaotic.
+A product information management system can address these scalability challenges by providing a centralized solution to organize, enrich, and distribute product data across multiple channels, supporting business growth and integration needs.
 These platforms may have limitations on the number of products that can be effectively handled.

 Lack of centralization